mschnitzer/workshop-obs-ci/README.md

       * The root directory needs to be a tar.gz file (``tar -zcvf tar-archive-name.tar.gz source-folder-name``)
       * The html files need to go into ``/srv/www/htdocs``

-12. Add a postgressql database dump to the `/tmp` directory
+12. Add a postgresql database dump to the `/tmp` directory
       * You should add the files to the ``/root`` directory
-      * The root directory needs to be a tar.gz file (``tar -zcvf tar-archive-name.tar.gz source-folder-name``)
+      * The root directory needs to be a .tar.gz file (``tar -zcvf tar-archive-name.tar.gz source-folder-name``)